simphotonics/exception_templates/README.md

 To highlight the **context** in which the exception/error occured use the classes
 [`ExceptionOf<T>`][ExceptionOf<T>] and [`ErrorOf<T>`][ErrorOf<T>].
-Hereby, the type argument indicates that the exception occured within a method of the class `T`.
+The type argument indicates that the exception occured within a method of the class `T`.
 In this case, there is no need to define class specific exceptions.
-See example below.

 ```Dart
 // To run this program navigate to the root of your local copy of the
 // package exception_templates and use
 //